-This lab examines basic microbiological techniques.
-Students will be exposed to different methods used to identify, isolate and culture microorganisms, to study basic biochemical and molecular biological properties of microorganisms and to control microorganisms.
-This laboratory manual was modified from previous manuals written by Drs.
-Scott Leisner, John Gray and Louis Glatzer at the Department of Biological Sciences in the University of Toledo.
+This lab course examines basic microbiological techniques.
+Students will be exposed to different methods to identify, isolate and culture microorganisms, protocols to study basic biochemical and molecular biological properties of microorganisms, and approaches to control microorganisms.
+The goal is to provide basic trainings in common microbiological techniques that are up-to-date and are widely used in clinical and research labs.
+This laboratory manual was reorganized and rewritten based on previous manuals by Drs.
+Scott Leisner, John Gray and Louis Glatzer at the Department of Biological Sciences of the University of Toledo.
+Your input for any possible further modifications is welcome.